bobmcwilliams4/echo-knowledge-scout/README.md

 - **Runtime**: Cloudflare Workers
 - **Framework**: Hono
-- **Database**: Cloudflare D1
+- **Database**: Cloudflare D1 (SQLite at the edge)
 - **Language**: TypeScript
 - **Scheduling**: Cloudflare Cron Triggers

 ## Part of Echo Omega Prime

-Knowledge Scout is the automated intelligence gathering layer of [Echo Omega Prime](https://github.com/bobmcwilliams4/Echo-Omega-Prime).
-It feeds discoveries into the Shared Brain and Knowledge Forge for cross-system access.
+Knowledge Scout is the intelligence gathering layer of [Echo Omega Prime](https://github.com/bobmcwilliams4/Echo-Omega-Prime).
+It can run standalone or feed into the larger system's Shared Brain and Knowledge Forge.

 ## Author